Planetary Diet Plate Game

 The core idea is to show the climate impact of different foods using physical game pieces.
 Each item is represented by a piece whose size reflects its emissions per 10 grams of the food.
 The higher the impact, the larger the piece.
 During the game, participants build a shared diet using these pieces, trying to stay within illustrated planetary boundaries on the game board while balancing cultural values and environmental goals.

-The outcome is a practical and engaging tool supporting research and dialogue.
-It helps people reflect on which foods are culturally essential and harder to change, and which might be more adaptable as we move toward more sustainable food systems.
+The outcome is a practical and engaging tool supporting qualitative research and dialogue.
+It helps people reflect on which foods are culturally essential and in what ways.

-More information about the research project look here
+More information about the research project can be found here

 Participants playing the Planetary Plate game and planning a future diet for the average Finn in 2050, while negotiating questions of sufficiency and sustainability.